Tenuta Sette Ponti, Oreno IGT, Tuscany, Italy, 2021

 Producer Profile

-In the 90s Antonio Moretti Cuseri, driven by a passion and an interest in wine he had since he was young, took control of his father’s winery, and worked alongside the best viticulturists and enologists to evaluate the suitability of the land for the production of quality wines, thus launching his own brand.
+Driven by a passionate interest in wine since his youth, Antonio Moretti Cuseri assumed control of his father’s vineyards Castiglion Fibocchi in the 1990s, and worked alongside the best viticulturists and oenologists to evaluate the land’s suitability for producing quality wines before launching his own brand.

 Viticulture